-Heading out into the wilderness is another way you can enjoy a fulfilling experience without paying more than the cost of travel.
-If you’re one who enjoys being surrounded by nature then heading out to the quiet of Illinois’ natural beauty is a great spring experience.
-Though our state may not boast wonders with the universal magnitude of the Grand Canyon nor the grandiose reputation of Niagra Falls, Illinois is teeming with diverse ecological landscapes that transform into incredible spring spectacles this time of the year.
-From monolithic marvels to cascading waterfalls, here are 7 natural wonders of Illinois that you can visit while they’re about to peak:
+Though our state may not boast wonders with the universal magnitude of the Grand Canyon nor the grandiose reputation of Niagra Falls, Illinois is teeming with diverse ecological landscapes that are bursting with life as spring kicks in.
+From monolithic marvels to cascading waterfalls, here are 7 natural wonders of Illinois that you can visit during their spring transformation:

 - Garden Of The Gods: Saline County

 - Wildcat Canyon In Starved Rock State Park: La Salle County